 The following are some of the distinctions between different types of rice.
 Different lengths of rice affect how you should cook them.
 Rice is divided into long-grain, medium-grain, and short-grain based on its length and width ratio when compared to other types of rice.

-Like it sounds, long-grain rice is the rice group with the longest length, and it’s typically slimmer than the rest.
+This rice variety is named for its length: long-grain rice is the rice group with the longest length, and it’s typically slimmer than the rest.
+Sometimes long-grain rice is called wild rice.
 It naturally has less starch content and will be less sticky and fluffier when cooked.

 Examples: American white or brown long-grain rice, Basmati rice, and Jasmine rice